micheleriva/personal-website/posts/2020-08-21-my-dream-programming-language.md

 ```

 # Impure functions
-Unlike Haskell, **Infer** is not a purely functional programming language, and it allows us to write some functions that supports impure computations.
+Unlike Haskell, **Inferi** is not a purely functional programming language, and it allows us to write some functions that supports impure computations.

 **Impure function**: